 Earth is made up of complex, interactive systems that create a constantly changing world that we are striving to understand.
-From the vantage point of space we are able to observe our planet globally, using sensitive instruments to understand the delicate balance among its oceans, air, land and life.
-Satellite observations help study and predict weather, drought, pollution, climate change and many other phenomena that affect the environment, economy and society.
+From the vantage point of space, we are able to observe our planet globally, using sensitive instruments to understand the delicate balance among its oceans, air, land, and life.
+NASA satellite observations help study and predict weather, drought, pollution, climate change, and many other phenomena that affect the environment, economy, and society.

-Earth's global ocean, which covers nearly 70 percent of the planet's surface, has an average depth of about 4 km (2.5 miles).
-Fresh water exists in the liquid phase only within a narrow temperature span: 32 to 212 degrees Fahrenheit (0 to 100 degrees Celsius).
+Earth's global ocean, which covers nearly 70 percent of the planet's surface, has an average depth of about 4 kilometers (2.5?miles).
+Fresh water exists in the liquid phase only within a narrow temperature span - 0 to 100 degrees Celsius (32 to 212 degrees Fahrenheit).
 This span is especially narrow when contrasted with the full range of temperatures found within the solar system.
 The presence and distribution of water vapor in the atmosphere is responsible for much of Earth's weather.

-We are enveloped by an atmosphere that consists of 78 percent nitrogen, 21 percent oxygen and 1 percent other ingredients.
-The atmosphere affects Earth's long-term climate and short-term local weather, shields us from much of the harmful radiation coming from the sun and protects us from meteors as well: most of which burn up before they can strike the surface as meteorites.
-Earth-orbiting satellites have revealed that the upper atmosphere actually swells by day and contracts by night due to solar heating during the day and cooling at night.
+Near the surface, an atmosphere that consists of 78 percent nitrogen, 21 percent oxygen, and 1 percent other ingredients envelops us.
+The atmosphere affects Earth's long-term climate and short-term local weather, shields us from much of the harmful radiation coming from the sun, and protects us from meteors as well - most of which burn up before they can strike the surface as meteorites.

 Our planet's rapid rotation and molten nickel-iron core give rise to a magnetic field, which the solar wind distorts into a teardrop shape in space.
 (The solar wind is a stream of charged particles continuously ejected from the sun.)
-The Earth's magnetic field does not fade off into space, but has definite boundaries.
 When charged particles from the solar wind become trapped in Earth's magnetic field, they collide with air molecules above our planet's magnetic poles.
-These air molecules then begin to glow, and are known as the aurorae -- the northern and southern lights.
+These air molecules then begin to glow, and are known as the aurorae - the northern and southern lights.

 Earth's lithosphere, which includes the crust (both continental and oceanic) and the upper mantle, is divided into huge plates that are constantly moving.
 For example, the North American plate moves west over the Pacific Ocean basin, roughly at a rate equal to the growth of our fingernails.
 Earthquakes result when plates grind past one another, ride up over one another, collide to make mountains, or split and separate.
-The theory of motion of the large plates of the lithosphere is known as plate tectonics.
-Developed within the last 40 years, this explanation has unified the results of centuries of study of our planet.
+Unifying centuries of Earth sciences studies, the theory of motion of lithospheric plates was developed within only the last 47 years.

 How Earth Got its Name